Amos47/2400/Chapter4/Ch04_Basics.md

 ##Strategy

 Michael Porter is perhaps the best known of all the business strategy gurus.
 You will see and hear reference to him throughout your academic and professional career.
-He is perhaps most famous for his work on determining and interpreting what he calls the *Five Forces* which operate in every for-profit industry.
-The 5 Forces (or P5F) are a strategy tool for use by a firm in an industry to assess and position itself in terms of the dynamics of that industry.
-See Figure KYSA below.
+He is perhaps most famous for his work on determining and interpreting what he termed the *Five Forces* which operate in every for-profit industry.
+The Five Forces (or P5F) are a strategy tool for use by a firm in an industry to assess and position itself in terms of the dynamics of that industry.
+See Figure KYSA above.

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.